wp-plugins/yabp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1 =
+Added the ability to display deals from bol.com

 = 1.0.8 =
 Search for products in the Belgium product catalog and show text when a product is shipped for free.